 What is Supply Chain Management?

-To begin with, supply chain is not any business function.
+To begin with, the supply chain is not any business function.
 It’s a network of companies.
 Supply chain management involves implementing cross-functional relationships with suppliers and key customers in the network.
 It’s a new and important business model imperative for a company’s success where every function must be involved.

-Over the past few decades, most of the companies in sectors like high tech to automotive, retail to consumer goods, have realized that a supply chain involves more cost than getting the products in the hands of their customers.
-They seem to have finally realized that it’s the supply chain management which translates corporate strategies into day-to-day actions both inside and beyond the company.
+Over the past few decades, most of the companies in sectors like high tech to automotive, retail to consumer goods have realized that a supply chain involves more cost than getting the products in the hands of their customers.
+They seem to have finally realized that it’s the supply chain management that translates corporate strategies into day-to-day actions inside and beyond the company.
 It’s the supply chain system that ultimately satisfies or disappoints the customers.
 The companies prefer to use a broader supply chain definition: one that involves information sharing, planning, and value additions to activities, right from raw materials to the final distribution, and not just the logistics.

 The best companies, critically, continue evolving and reinventing their supply chains, regardless of their position in the market.
 In this way, these companies manage risks better, respond to any change in the technological, economic, and competitive environment, and exploit fresh opportunities far more efficient way than their peers.

 Supply Chain Management – A Management Priority